kaaveland/eugene/examples/alter_column_not_null_lints.md

 New constraint title_unique creates implicit index on `public.books`, blocking writes until index is created and validated

-#### Running more statements after taking `AccessExclusiveLock`
+#### Taking dangerous lock without timeout

-ID: `E4`
+ID: `E9`

-A transaction that holds an `AccessExclusiveLock` started a new statement.
-This blocks all access to the table for the duration of this statement.
-A safer way is: Run this statement in a new transaction.
+A lock that would block many common operations was taken without a timeout.
+This can block all other operations on the table indefinitely if any other transaction holds a conflicting lock while `idle in transaction` or `active`.
+A safer way is: Run `SET LOCAL lock_timeout = '2s';` before the statement and retry the migration if necessary.

-Running more statements after taking `AccessExclusiveLock`
+Statement takes lock on `public.books`, but does not set a lock timeout